 The Elsewherian foe known as The Lawyer™ has a devotional relationship to the cosmic goddess, Mal-i-Bu Bar-Bee (who is not an Elsewherian).
 This is an example of relationships between two “other than human” characters.
 The selfish Anna Phylaxia (human), who has hired The Lawyer™ to help turn Hermitville into a posh “eco-resort,” has no idea that her lawyer is a preternatural being so this is an example of an inadvertant “other than human” relationship.

 The humans and Elves face some dangerous preternatural foes, including the Elsewherians and the Wethrini.
 But their combat is seldom designed to inflict physical harm.
 Battles are often contests of wits and reality performances which seek to overwhelm the opponent’s sense of reality or banish them to other dimensions.
+Movement and gesture is essential to the creation of glamour and magic.
 The theatrical and musical talents of the Hermits are often put to good use in these battles.

 Wards and protection rituals are also essential.